aaronpkelly/aaronpkelly.github.io/posts/windows_wsl2.md

 DESKTOP-R07OBQT:~#
 ```

 My journey has finally come to the end!
-I hope you enjoyed this post
+With the WSL2 providing all my docker
+needs, I was finally able to remove Docker Desktop from my machine.